 Winter Solstice Celebration

-The Institute is hosting their second annual Winter Solstice Celebration.
+The Institute is hosting their fourth annual Winter Solstice Celebration.
 The winter solstice is the longest night—or the shortest day—of the year, and falls on December 21 this year in the Northern Hemisphere.

 Since ancient times, people all over the world have recognized this important astronomical occurrence and celebrated the “return of the sun” in a variety of ways.
 After the solstice, the days get gradually longer.